 To illustrate this, let us consider the WhatsApp application, which spawns flows both over HTTPS and TCP layers.
 Without first packet classification, identifying this application over TLS can be either SNI based (i.e. first TLS client hello – 4th packet) or based on TLS Common Name (6th packet or later).
 To identify its TCP related flow, binary pattern matching needs a minimum of 4 packets (including the TCP handshake) on the TCP client or server packet payload.

 SD-WAN solutions dynamically optimize multiple paths to the Internet, datacenters, and cloud services across multiple enterprise sites via dedicated SD-WAN appliances, “programmed” dynamically by the SD-WAN controller to choose the best path (based on bandwidth, latency, QoS criteria) depending on the applications and services being transported.
 (The same applies in principal for SD-WAN functions in SASE solutions).

 DPI provides application-level visibility for SD-WAN routing

 This means that SD-WAN appliances on each site need to perform application-based routing as quickly as possible to obtain a maximal benefit from the optimized network paths “programmed” by the SD-WAN controller on the different enterprise location appliances.

-Although the DPI software accurately identifies all flows for a given application, it is often too late for the SD-WAN solution to benefit from this information, since the connection has already been established and traffic cannot be rerouted.
+Although the DPI software accurately identifies all flows for a given application, without first packet classification it is often too late for the SD-WAN solution to benefit from this information, since the connection has already been established and traffic cannot be rerouted.

 About the Author

-(Mitrasingh) Danny Chetlall is Product Manager at the Qosmos Division of Enea.
-He has over 14 years’ experience in the architecture, design and development of IP technologies with specific expertise in Deep Packet Inspection and networking applications.
+(Mitrasingh) Danny Chetlall is Product Manager at Enea Qosmos.
+He has over 15 years’ experience in the architecture, design and development of IP technologies with specific expertise in Deep Packet Inspection and networking applications.
 His responsibilities include the Qosmos ixEngine® DPI engine, protocol signatures and protocol bundle updates.